 Polybutelene pipes were used in Canadian homes from the early 70’s to the early 90’s.
 These have a history of leaking and are no longer being used in new home construction.
 Dishwasher and washing machine hoses can wear out and leak, and should be replaced with braided hoses.
 Even braided hoses have a life expectancy.
 Toilet tanks have been known to crack, spilling water everywhere.
 The toilet continues to run and run, attempting to fill up the tank, causing incredible damage, especially if you’re not home, and it continues for hours, or days.

 So no matter how diligent you are, there is always a chance of water damage in your home.
-A leak prevention device can really help to limit the damage, by shutting off the water before it becomes a full-on flood!
+A leak prevention device can really help to limit the damage, by shutting off the water before it becomes a full-on catastrophe!

 What should you do when something goes wrong?